Sixty-miler: Interwar period

 In 1934, Bealiba, on its way to Catherine Hill Bay from Sydney, ran onto rocks at Pelican Point to the south of the Norah Head lighthouse, in a fog.
-There were no deaths.
 It soon became apparent that her damage was too great to allow her to be refloated.
 Jones Brothers quickly chartered Kiama to take over her run.
 Her wreck was sold for £75, and the scrappers were left to get what they could, before she broke up.
 A Marine Court of Inquiry found both the captain and second officer were negligent in their navigation of the vessel.

-In May 1935, the Birchgrove Park collided, with the Manly ferry Balgowlah, and was holed just above the water line.
-The ferry Balgowlah also collided with another sixty-miler, Himatangi, two years later in August 1937, during a dense fog.
+In May 1935, the Birchgrove Park collided, with a Manly ferry, Balgowlah, and was holed just above the water line.
+Balgowlah also collided with another sixty-miler, Himatangi, two years later in August 1937, during a dense fog.

-In May 1936, the Abersea (formerly South Bulli), en route from Sydney to Wollongong during a southerly gale, stranded on the Bellambi Reef, as a result of a navigation error by her second officer.
+In May 1936, Abersea (formerly South Bulli), en route from Sydney to Wollongong during a southerly gale, stranded on the Bellambi Reef, as a result of a navigation error by her second officer.
 She was only slightly damaged and was refloated.

-In March 1937, the small collier, Hall Caine, en route from Sydney to Lake Macquarie, sprang a leak near Broken Bay.
+In March 1937, a small collier, Hall Caine, en route from Sydney to Lake Macquarie, sprang a leak near Broken Bay.
 She was taken in tow by another small ship, Idant, but she was taking on water too quickly and started to founder, causing her crew to abandon her.
 She sank off Terrigal.
 Her crew were rescued by Idant.

-In May 1937 the large J & A Brown sixty-miler Minmi—from 1927 to 1934, she carried coal to the gasworks, then was used in the interstate coal trade—was returning from Melbourne to Newcastle, when she ran onto the rocks of Cape Banks—the northern headland of Botany Bay—at night, in heavy weather with visibility reduced by fog.
+In May 1937, a large J & A Brown sixty-miler, Minmi—from 1927 to 1934, she carried coal to the gasworks, then was used in the interstate coal trade—was returning from Melbourne to Newcastle, when she ran onto the rocks of Cape Banks—the northern headland of Botany Bay—at night, in heavy weather with visibility reduced by fog.
 The course set when passing Port Kembla should have taken her three miles off the cape, but an incoming tide and heavy weather on the starboard side possibly caused the ship to drift gradually inshore, while maintaining the notionally correct heading.
 Two of the crew of 26 died; one died of a heart attack soon after the ship ran onto the rocks and the other was lost in the heavy seas during the harrowing and dangerous rescue.

-The Munmorah collided, in December 1938, with the British cargo steamer Thistleford, which was anchored in Snail Bay.
+Munmorah collided, in December 1938, with the British cargo steamer Thistleford, which was anchored in Snail Bay.

-In January 1939, the small wooden steamer, Stone Fleet ship, and sometime sixty-miler, Belbowrie, en-route for Shellharbour, ran onto a rock shelf and was wrecked, at the southern point of Maroubra Bay.
+In January 1939, a small wooden steamer, Stone Fleet ship, and sometime sixty-miler, Belbowrie, en route for Shellharbour, ran onto a rock shelf and was wrecked, at the southern point of Maroubra Bay.
 Although the rescue of her ten crewmen was difficult, there were no deaths.